Confidence-Uncertainty Boundary Calibration for Bayesian Deep Learning in Medical Image Analysis: Introduction

 \section{Introduction}

 Deep learning has achieved remarkable advances in medical image analysis, demonstrating classification performance comparable to that of human experts across many application domains.
 Predominantly, these approaches rely on deterministic deep neural networks, which operate on the maximum likelihood estimation principle by optimizing weights to minimize the negative log-likelihood loss.
-However, while effective in achieving high accuracy, this paradigm is prone to overfitting, often resulting in overconfidence~\cite{guo2017calibration}.
+However, while effective in achieving high accuracy, this paradigm is prone to overfitting, often resulting in overconfidence~\citep{guo2017calibration}.
 This overconfidence obscures the distinction between reliable and unreliable predictions, leaving clinicians without a principled basis for deciding when to trust model outputs.
-Consequently, in critical healthcare applications, models must not only achieve high predictive accuracy but also quantify their predictive uncertainty, providing clinicians with an explicit indicator of output reliability to support informed decision-making~\cite{leibig2017leveraging,combalia2020uncertainty}.
+Consequently, in critical healthcare applications, models must not only achieve high predictive accuracy but also quantify their predictive uncertainty, providing clinicians with an explicit indicator of output reliability to support informed decision-making~\citep{leibig2017leveraging,combalia2020uncertainty}.

-In this context, \acp{BNN} offer a framework for uncertainty quantification by modeling weight distributions rather than point estimates~\cite{mackay1992bayesian,neal1996bayesian}.
-The implementation of \acsp{BNN} necessitates a critical selection between approximation methods, most notably \ac{MC} Dropout~\cite{gal2016dropout} and \ac{VI}~\cite{blundell2015weight, graves2011practical}.
-While \ac{MC} Dropout offers computational convenience, it relies on a fixed Bernoulli distribution with a pre-defined dropout rate, inherently limiting the model's capacity to adaptively learn parameter-specific uncertainty~\cite{gal2017concrete}.
-In contrast, \ac{VI} explicitly approximates the posterior distribution of weights by optimizing the \ac{ELBO}, allowing the model to derive the variance of each weight parameter directly from the data~\cite{blundell2015weight}.
-This approach facilitates a more expressive and fine-grained quantification of uncertainty, providing the rigorous probabilistic foundation required for high-stakes medical decision-making~\cite{combalia2020uncertainty}.
+In this context, \acp{BNN} offer a framework for uncertainty quantification by modeling weight distributions rather than point estimates~\citep{mackay1992bayesian,neal1996bayesian}.
+Two practical approximation families are especially relevant here: \ac{MC} Dropout~\citep{gal2016dropout} and \ac{VI}~\citep{blundell2015weight, graves2011practical}. \ac{MC} Dropout offers computational convenience and remains a useful stochastic Bayesian baseline, but its approximate posterior is induced by dropout design choices such as mask placement and dropout rate~\citep{gal2017concrete}.
+In contrast, \ac{VI} explicitly approximates the posterior distribution of weights by optimizing the \ac{ELBO}, allowing the variance of each weight parameter to be learned from data~\citep{blundell2015weight}.
+This approach facilitates a more expressive and fine-grained quantification of uncertainty, providing the rigorous probabilistic foundation required for high-stakes medical decision-making~\citep{combalia2020uncertainty}.